-By using our services you agree to the terms and conditions outlined in the UBL circulation policy.
+By using our services, users agree to the terms and conditions outlined in the UBL circulation policy.

-Books and journals published prior to 1900, manuscripts, valuable, fragile and loose-leaf materials may not be borrowed.
-These items may be requested using the Catalogue for consultation at the Special Collections Reading Room, during opening hours of the desk.
+Books and journals published prior to 1900, reference works, manuscripts and valuable, rare, fragile or loose-leaf materials may not be borrowed.
+Most of these items can be requested using the catalogue, for consultation at the Special Collections Reading Room.

 Items shelved in the University Library's reading room areas are all non-circulating.
 They can be fetched from the shelf, to be consulted within the library.
 In the catalogue, these items will show a 'Locate' button, indicating in which reading room they are shelved.